Laurits7/lpa-comp-env/README.md

 # LPA computational environment (lpa-comp-env)
 This is the repository for setting up computational environment for the LPA project.
 For this we use [Singularity/Apptainer](https://apptainer.org/).
 The image is created from the definitions and requirements listed in this repository.
 Currently there is support for creating the Geant4 simulations and running the analysis in Python.

+The Singularity image of the environment is also automatically built and uploaded to the Github Container Registry (GHCR) at [add_link]

 ## 1. Setup